Learned Optimizers for Analytic Continuation: Method

-\paragraph{Learned optimizers.} To overcome this issue, we note that ISTA can also be viewed as recurrent neural networks (RNNs) with fixed weights determined by the Fermi kernel matrix.
-This motivates us to design a neural network structure by unrolling the fixed-point iteration and utilize the simple forward problem of Eq. \eqref{Eq:Linear-AC} to generate data, train the own weights for each individual layer, and learn an adaptive optimizer.
-We propose the following learnable iterative soft thresholding algorithm (LISTA) and its residual version (RLISTA) with a $L$-layer neural network of fixed depth:
+To overcome the issue of ill-poseness, we note that ISTA can also be viewed as recurrent neural networks (RNNs) with fixed weights determined by the Fermi kernel matrix.
+A general RNN is a function modeling sequential data $\{x_l\}_{l=1}^L$ with parametrized function $x_{l+1}=f(x_l; \theta)$, where $l$ is the time step and $\theta$ is the collection of weights to be learned.
+The ISTA equation \eqref{Eq:Fixed-point-iteration} is nothing but a RNN with $x_l \rightarrow a_l$ and $f(x_l;\theta) \rightarrow S_{\tau \lambda}(a_l-\tau K^T(Ka_l-g))$, where the weights are fixed and given by the Fermi kernal matrix $K$.
+This immediately motivates us to design a neural network structure by unrolling the fixed-point iteration, namely, converting each iteration step into a single layer of the neural network and using the soft thresholding function $S$ as the activation function.
+We can then relax the fixed weights to be layer-dependent, utilize the simple forward problem of Eq. \eqref{Eq:Linear-AC} to generate data, train the weights for all layers, and learn an adaptive optimizer, in hope that the learned weight matrices may be nicer.

+The above line of thought leads to the following learnable iterative soft thresholding algorithm (LISTA) and its relaxation variation (RLISTA) with a $L$-layer neural network of fixed depth:

-where $a_1$ and $g$ are inputs of the neural network and $0< \eta <1$ is a relaxation factor.
-The parameters $W_e^n$ and $W_t^n$ represent the weights to be learned on the $n$-th layer to replace the fixed weights $W_e=\tau K^T$ and $W_t=I-\tau K^TK$ in the original problem.
+where $a_{l}$ and $a_{l+1}$ are the input and output for the $l$-th layer of the neural network respectively, $a_1$ and $g$ are inputs of the neural network and $0< \eta <1$ is the relaxation factor.
+The parameters $W_e^l$ and $W_t^l$ represent the layer-dependent weights to be learned on the $l$-th layer to replace the fixed weights $W_e=\tau K^T$ and $W_t=I-\tau K^TK$ in the original problem.
 During the training and inference processes, the neural networks are fed with the Green's function $g$ and a zero vector as $a_1$.

-The overall scheme is shown in Fig. \ref{fig:RLISTA} containing naturally a residual connection \cite{He2016} and independent weights on each layer.
-We call the neural network RLISTANet.
-Historically, LISTA has been proposed for sparse coding \cite{Gregor2010}.
+Unlike usual FCNs, our (R)LISTA network has no bias term and each LISTA layer has two matrices instead of one in common FCNs.
+Furthermore, as shown in Fig. \ref{fig:RLISTA}, RLISTA contains a residual connection \cite{He2016} term $(1-\eta)a_l$, so that the output of $(l+1)$-th layer is a linear combination of the output of $l$-th layer and a LISTA layer.
+We call this neural network RLISTANet where the prefix $R$ refers to the relaxation or residual connection.
+Such constructive approach for solving inverse problems via neural network has made success in signal processing \cite{Gregor2010}.